otayfuroglu/deepQM/README.md

 ### b) Including solvent effects

-In order to account for solvation terms, we need another MD simulation of free ligand in water.
+In order to account for solvation terms, we need another MD simulation of free ligand in water (LS simulation) in addition to Protein+ligand+water (PLS) simulation.
 We will find the binding energy in two steps.

 #### i) LS simulation

-coming soon
+This part is already discussed in [LS simulation](https://github.com/otayfuroglu/deepQM#tutorial-2-ligand-binding-free-energy-from-proteinligandwater-pls-simulations)

 #### ii) PLS simulation